 Most activity involving accessory structures such as sheds; additions; demolition; lot clearing; new construction, renovations, signs, tree removal (for the construction project), and other site improvements require a D.O.
 Check with us to determine if one is needed for your project before you begin your project.

-At the present time, the Development Order (D.O.) is valid for a period of six (6) months from the date it is issued by the City.
-Although, in the proposed draft Unified Land Development Code (ULDC), that time frame is proposed to extended to 12 months or one year.
+At the present time, the Development Order (D.O.) is valid for a period of twelve (12) months from the date it is issued by the City.

-Four (4) complete sets of Architectural, Civil plans, and Landscape/Irrigation Plans; a completed checklist (and all items noted on the checklist) and all local forms filled out.
+One (1) complete set and a digital copy of Architectural, Civil plans, and Landscape Plans; a completed checklist (and all items noted on the checklist) and all local forms filled out.
 Incomplete packages will not be accepted for review.
 However, your contact person/project manager will be contacted if additional information is required by staff.
-All additional information must be submitted before the City issues a D.O.
+All additional information must be submitted before the City issues an approved D.O.

 Staff is allowed a 30-day review period after receiving the D.O. application and all the necessary documents for commercial and residential projects.
 Sign permits involve a 10-day period and may require review by the Community Redevelopment Agency and/or the Planning Board.
 Please note: the Department’s goal is to expedite the process so we strive to complete this process a lot sooner.